 Using the remote controls supplied with televisions and cable boxes can be challenging for people with disabilities, particularly if they have vision and motor control issues.
 The buttons on standard remotes are usually small, and the sheer number of options the remote presents can be daunting.
 In most cases a simple remote that controls basic functions is a much better option.
-Here are some of the best TV remotes for disabled people.
+Here are some of the best and easy to use TV remotes for disabled people.

 TV Remotes for Disabled People: Factors to Consider